 Each course label is normally under the administrative authority of one academic unit.
-Control and management of course labels is delegated to the Registrar, but authority for label association with specific courses remains with APC/Council.
+Control and management of course labels are delegated to the registrar, but authority for label association with specific courses remains with APC/council.

 Three types of authority can be defined for each course: